saharkhaled89/Learning-Journal/READ03.md

 4. **git push [remote-name][branch-name](To push your changes “upstream” for sharing,**

-5. **git remote rename(To rename a remote’s short name)
+5. **git remote rename(To rename a remote’s short name)**

-### **for all order above we use the git program aversion control system that lets multiple developer work on same cod and you have ahistory
+### For all order above we use the git program aversion control system that lets multiple developer work on same cod and you have ahistory
 changes to your file**

 #### **why we use git?**

-*To take snapshot of your code at point time
+1.To take snapshot of your code at point time

-*To keep history
+2.To keep history

-*git lable ,called head
+3.git lable ,called head

 **FOR MORE INFORMATION**